A plate full of Ravioli

 Agreement with Direct Object Pronouns

-When a direct object pronoun precedes the verb in the trapassato prossimo (and the auxiliary verb is avere), the past participle must agree in gender and number with the direct object.
-For example, when using the polite form la (her), the past participle changes to reflect the feminine form.
+When a direct object pronoun precedes the verb and the auxiliary is avere, the past participle must agree in gender and number with the pronoun:

 Non l'avevo vista, signore.